Ontario Highway 69: Four-laning

-Although planning for an eventual four-lane highway started in 1969, the commitment to expand Highway 69 to a full freeway was first made in 1991 by the New Democrat government of Bob Rae.
+Although planning for an eventual four-lane highway started in 1969, the commitment to expand the entirety of Highway 69 to a full freeway was first made in 1991 by the New Democrat government of Bob Rae.

-That year construction began on the southbound structures over Matchedash Bay and the Canadian National Railway crossing north of Highway 12.
+The first work on the southernmost portion of the highway had already begun in 1990, with the construction of the southbound structures over Matchedash Bay and the Canadian National Railway crossing north of Highway 12.
 Both were complete by the end of 1990.
 During 1991, construction began on the interchanges at Quarry Road and Port Severn Road, new service roads between those interchanges and the southbound structure over the Trent–Severn Waterway.
 In 1988, the Ministry of Transportation of Ontario completed a study of the Highway 69 corridor between Muskoka Road 5 in Port Severn and Tower Road southwest of MacTier, a distance of approximately 45 km.
 This work was carried out through the 1990s as one large project, reaching as far as south of Go Home Lake Road (Muskoka District Roads 32/38) by mid-to-late 1997.

 It was extended 4 km farther to south of the Musquash River in October 1999.

 The Highway 400 designation was moved north, and Highway 69 equally shortened, after each project.

 Engineering was underway on the first 65 km south of Sudbury.
 However, that project was shelved by the Progressive Conservative (PC) government of Mike Harris shortly after the 1995 provincial election.

 Despite this, construction of the segment from Highway 141 to the Seguin River, proceeded in November 1999, and the MacTier bypass south of Highway 141 to the Moon River in February 2000.
 The majority of these three projects were built on a new alignment, with the former route of Highway 69 becoming Lake Joseph Road and Oastler Park Road.

 Lake Joseph Road is maintained by the MTO as an unsigned highway.
 The portion south of Highway 141 designated as Highway 7289, and the northern portion as Highway 7290.

 The Parry Sound Bypass, from Badger Road to the Seguin River, opened on November 1, 2001;

 the section from Highway 141 to Badger Road opened in October 2002;

 and the MacTier Bypass opened on October 7, 2003.

 The Highway 400 designation was extended northward from the Musquash River to the Seguin River following the opening of the MacTier Bypass, but the Highway 69 designation remained in place as a concurrency.
 This was due a 7.6 km two lane gap between the Musquash and Moon Rivers, passing through the Wahta Mohawks territory, that came to be known as the Wahta Gap.

 The Territorial Reserve did not oppose the construction; however, the land was unobtainable due to a technicality requiring a minimum voter turnout of 65 percent.

 The land claim was settled by a vote held on October 25, 2003.